1790 Broadway Façade Renovation

 The retrofit of Manhattan’s historic 20-story U.S. Rubber Building would have been an insurmountable feat without the flexibility and efficiency of precast.
 The project, in part, was necessary to retrofit two floors for a new Nordstrom department store, while replacing the exterior façade to honor the building’s rich history.

 The developer, architect CallisonRTKL and GATE worked collaboratively in a design-assist partnership to create an architectural precast façade with a GateStone marble finish in order to blend with the Vermont marble of the upper floors.

 There were challenges along the way.
 First and foremost, the team needed the approval of the New York City Landmarks Preservation Commission, requiring extensive public hearings that spanned several months.
 To facilitate the process, the project team provided original drawings of the 1912 façade alongside the proposed design to explain how the original proportions and forms would be retained with precast.

 “Our project included gaining two floors for the client’s anticipated flagship store while replacing the existing façade in a manner that would honor the building’s past while looking toward the future.”

 – Michelle McCormick

 While the team was experienced with working with precast on previous projects, the complexity of the design required close collaboration between CallisonRTKL and GATE.
-The precast supplier also produced full-size precast mockups of the cornice profiles and base with a partial physical submittal and delivered it to the Landmarks Preservation Commission in person.
+GATE also produced full-size precast mockups of the cornice profiles and base with a partial physical submittal and delivered them to the Landmarks Preservation Commission in person.

 A great deal of time and attention was spent by GATE experimenting with techniques to produce a “marbled” effect on the cast stone, which was submitted to the client and CallisonRTKL, and ultimately, the New York City Landmarks Preservation Commission for approval.
 To truly understand the forms, the architects transitioned from CAD drawings to 3D modeling.